-If you are required to withhold State tax on a pension payment to a North Carolina resident and you do not already have a withholding account identification number, you must complete Form NC-BR.
-You must report and pay the tax withheld on a quarterly, monthly or semiweekly basis depending on the average amount withheld during the month, using the same thresholds as for wage withholding.
-However, if you withhold on pension payments and wage compensation, you may choose to treat withholding from pension payments like the wage withholding and report the pension payment withholding with the wage withholding.
-If you choose to report the withholding from pensions separately, you must file Form NC-BR to receive a separate account identification number.
-You will receive separate forms for paying the tax withheld from pensions.
+If you are required to withhold State income tax on a pension payment to a North Carolina resident and you do not already have a withholding identification number, you must complete Form NC-BR.
+You will receive a letter from the Department, notifying you of your filing frequency.
+You must continue on that basis until the Department authorizes a change to a new filing frequency.
+If you are required to withhold State income tax on wages to employees and on pension payments, you may choose to report the withholding from pension payments separately from the withholding from wages.
+If you choose not to report the two types of withholding separately, the payment of tax withheld from pension payments is due at the same time the withholding from wages is due.
+If you choose to report the withholding from pension payments separately, you must file Form NC-BR to receive a separate withholding identification number.